ishaanshah/GSoC-Proposal/Proposal.md

 - **Top Releases**: The top releases that the user has listened to
 - **Top Recordings**: The top recordings that the user has listened to
 - **Daily Activity**: This graph shows the user activity during the day
+- **Top Genres**: This graph shows the top 5 genres that user listens to
 - **Artist Origins**: A map showing the locations of artists to which the user listens to

 ## Sitewide Statistics